sandiegopython/pythonsd.org/content/posts/2015-08-02_august-newsletter.md

 [PyLadies Casual Study Group][] (meetup.com) <br />
-San Diego PyLadies are meeting at Lestat's on Adams Avenue on Tuesday August 11 at 6pm.
+San Diego PyLadies are meeting at Eclipse Chocolat (not the usual location) on Tuesday August 11 at 6pm.
+Get some of the best chocolate in San Diego and learn some code.
 Whether you are interested in learning Python or a Python pro looking to keep your skills fresh with a friendly group of Ladies and supportive men, this is the group for you.
-This meeting is now regularly held on the 2nd and 4th Tuesdays of each month.

-[PyLadies Casual Study Group]: http://www.meetup.com/sd-pyladies/events/xvnvglytlbpb/
+[PyLadies Casual Study Group]: http://www.meetup.com/sd-pyladies/events/224341267/

 [Monthly Meetup][] (meetup.com) <br />